suresh1209/amazing-php-setup/README.md

 ```
 terraform apply out.tfplan
 ```
+It takes ~2min to finish the cloud-init script.
+Once, it is finished you should should `Hello, World!` when you hit the elb dns.

 ## To deploy app to AWS
 Update the hosts file with the ec2-instance ip-address (TODO: Can be set to auto-discovery)